gismondichris/gismondichris.github.io/_projects/tech_issue_automated_email.md

 This project was implemented to address the lack of ticketing system within our section.
-A button was added to out Laboratory Information Management System that would take users directly to the Microsot Form.
+A button was added to out Laboratory Information Management System (LIMS) that would take users directly to the Microsot Form.